 PetSmart further violated CPSC standards by downplaying the true range of products subject to recall when it knowingly underreported the number of defective fish bowls it had actually sold and failed to provide an accurate report of the number in circulation, the CPSC said.

-Along with the $4.25 million fine, PetSmart is cooperating in an enhanced compliance program with the CPSA in order to prevent any future violations.
-Although PetSmart has reached a settlement, it does not represent an admission of guilt, the CPSA stated.
+Along with the $4.25 million fine, PetSmart is cooperating in an enhanced compliance program with the CPSC in order to prevent any future violations.
+Although PetSmart has reached a settlement, it does not represent an admission of guilt, the CPSC stated.

 If you or someone you love has been injured due to PetSmart’s defective Grreat Choice or Top-fin fish bowls, or another defective product, do not hesitate to contact the Arnold Law Firm’s experienced defective product lawyers.
 We will dedicate the full capacity of our resources to help you receive maximum compensation.
-Our attorneys work on a contingency fee basis and will review your claim for free to determine if you have a case.
+A Sacramento personal injury attorney from our firm will work on a contingency fee basis and will review your claim for free to determine if you have a case.

 Call (916) 777-7777 to get started today.